dcabrejas/devdocs/extensions/google-shopping-ads/index.md

 ## Install the extension

-Google Shopping ads Channel install is a `.zip` file available from the Magento Marketplace.
-It includes a composer.json which provides the name `magento/google-shopping-ads` and the available version.
+When installing the extension, use the name `magento/google-shopping-ads` for composer installation: `composer require magento/google-shopping-ads`.

 1. Follow all instructions for [General CLI installation]({{site.baseurl}}/extensions/install/).